brzewVCE/LMBreach/README.md

 - **Workspace Management**: Create and switch between different workspaces to organize your testing sessions.
 - **Module Handling**: Load and execute custom modules tailored for specific testing scenarios.
-- **Payload and Jailbreak Integration**: Incorporate diverse payloads and jailbreak scripts to challenge language models.
+- **Payload Integration**: Incorporate diverse payloads to challenge language models.
 - **Session Management**: Maintain detailed session information and view comprehensive module data.
 - **Customizable API Endpoint**: Configure the HTTP address to connect to your language model API hosted by LM Studio.
 - **Interactive CLI**: Navigate and utilize the tool efficiently with an intuitive command-line interface.